vengi-voxel/vengi/docs/voxconvert/Index.md

 # About

-Command line tool to convert voxel volume, image or polygon formats between each other.
+Command line tool (and UI variant) to convert voxel volume, image or polygon formats between each other.

 Modifying the voxels is also supported - rotating, transferring, create lod, extract palette, execute lua scripts and a lot more.